 |From Pacific Park Brooklyn web site|

 In Brooklyn, the promised open space will have trees, a sloping lawn, a "main lawn," water features and a dog run, as well as active and passive recreation areas.

 We'll see "heritage material" like bluestone paving and cobblestone paving, as well as benches, chairs, and kiosks.

 But the presentation of the open space, starting with an "Exclusive" fed to the New York Daily News in which Balsley claimed "we wanted this to look just like a normal accessible park," is cynical and deceptive:

 - This privately managed space won't be a "park," despite the new rhetoric of developer Greenland Forest City Partners, and doesn't resemble any existing park

-- The promised central promenade won't appear for years, and the open space won't be done for until 2025
+- The promised central promenade won't appear for years, and the open space won't be done until at least 2025

 - No renderings of interim phases have been released, though segments of green will nudge up against construction sites for the next decade